reneehickman/React-Components-Webpack/README.md

 ##
 ###

-5. Create a `.babelrc` file in the project directory wehere we just created the webpack config.
+5. Create a `.babelrc` file in the project directory where we just created the webpack config.
 Add in the following:

 ```json
 {     "presets": ["@babel/preset-env", "@babel/preset-react"] }